Toothless Tyger Taken To Task

 Now back to Tyger Shark, whose directors brag that they no longer lower themselves to do business in Barrie, and that they deal now only with household names like Drake, Universal Pictures, Sony Pictures, the Atlanta Hawks, and Maple Leaf Sports and Entertainment Partnerships (MLSE).

 The latter, Maple Leaf Sports and Entertainment Partnerships (MLSE), is the company that manages promotions for national sports icons like the Toronto Maple Leafs, the Toronto Football Club (Toronto FC), the Toronto Argonauts, and the currently much coveted Toronto Raptors.
-Those teams and organizations spend a lot of money to generate an image of being family oriented organizations, and we cannot imagine how they will feel about their website designer acting in such an obviously abusive manner to a benevolent not-profit-motivated social enterprise that donates all services to their community and all profits to local charities.
+Those teams and organizations spend a lot of money to generate an image of being family oriented organizations, and we cannot imagine how they will feel about their website designer acting in such an obviously abusive manner to a benevolent locally-focused and community-oriented media service that donates all services to benevolent community groups and local charities.
 Also, as Tyger Shark has swam away from the protective shores of our local lagoon, there is nobody watching out for them in the much deeper waters.

 There are lots of ethical website design companies that would do almost anything to land such clients,